0

 – Whether the PluginHub license is active for this product.

-– Whether a check mark is enabled for a specific form and whether the names of the fields in the metabox match the names of the fields in the markup of the CF7 form.
+– Whether a check mark is enabled for a specific form and whether the field names in the metabox match the field names in the CF7 form markup.

 Where is the API token stored?